Skip to content

 Infrastructure skeptics were wrong.
 Infrastructure as Code won, Kubernetes won, and cattle-style operations enabled reliability that pet-style operations never could.

-Code finds itself at its own "cattle moment."
-Why cling to every carefully crafted line?
-Why demand deep understanding of each function?
-Why maintain backward compatibility with decisions made just last week?
-These instincts served us well when writing code demanded significant time and effort.
+Code is at its own "cattle moment."
+The instinct to cling to every carefully crafted line, to demand deep understanding of each function, to maintain backward compatibility with decisions made last week.
+These served us well when writing code was expensive.

 Disposable doesn't mean unreliable.
 Cattle works because we built orchestration.
 The same applies to code: disposability requires operational discipline.